allentown521/saladict-desktop-docs/vitepress/en/docs/faq.md

 - Solution

   Click the `Cancel` button, then go to the `Settings -> Privacy & Security` page, click the `Still Open` button, and then click the `Open` button in the pop-up window.
-After that, there will be no more pop-up warnings when opening pot.
+After that, there will be no more pop-up warnings when opening Saladict.

   If you cannot find the above options in `Privacy & Security`, or get error prompts such as broken files with Apple Silicon machines.
 Open `Terminal.app` and enter the following command (you may need to enter a password halfway through), then restart pot: